the1lab/1lab/src/Topoi/Base.lagda.md

 defining feature the preservation of finite meets and arbitrary joins, we shall define a **geometric morphism** $\topos(X,Y)$ to be a functor
 $f^* : Y \to X$ which is left exact and admits a right adjoint.

+Why the right adjoint?
+Well, [right adjoints preserve limits], but by duality, _left adjoints preserve colimits_.
+This embodies the "arbitrary joins" part of a map of frames, whereas the "finite meets" come from left exactness.

+[right adjoints preserve limits]: Cat.Functor.Adjoint.Continuous.html

 <!--
 ```agda